xrrocha/tikrana-bank/notes/01-entity-interface.md

 - Property, entity an transaction-level validation
 - Efficient, transparent participation in transactions

-The delegation-enabled mechanism used to specify entity metadata is more expressive, more type-safe and easier to read than "classical" `@` annotations.
+The delegation-enabled mechanism used to specify entity and property metadata is more expressive, more type-safe and easier to read than "classical" `@` annotations.

 ## Entity Representation